-The Class I landfill will be closed in segments as substantial acreage has been filled to the design dimension.
-As areas of the landfill reach their design elevations they will receive intermediate cover prior to final closure.
+As areas of the Phase II landfill reach their design elevations they will receive intermediate cover prior to final closure.
+The initial filling of Phase II Section I is estimated to take 5 years to reach Elevation 110.0.
 These areas will receive a vegetative cover and processed yard trash and clean wood (mulch) as necessary to establish a grass cover, which will prevent erosion and promote runoff.
 The landfill area exterior side slopes will be maintained at a maximum ratio of three horizontal to one vertical as shown on the Operations Drawings.